eduOS/English_writing/awesome_materials_for_writing.md

 1. about learning
   * learning curve
   Formatting text in Markdown has a very gentle/steep **learning curve**.

+1. example
+  * to name a few
+  Another way of looking at America as a 'salad bowl' is because there are 'China Towns', 'Korea Towns', 'Little Ethiopia' to name a few.
+  *